eProsima/Fast-DDS-spy/docs/rst/user_manual/usage_example.rst

-        reader                          : DataReaders discovered in the network. reader verbose                  : verbose information about DataReaders discovered in the network. reader <Guid>                   : verbose information related with a specific DataReader. topics                          : Topics discovered in the network. topics compact                  : Topics discovered in the network in compact format. topics verbose                  : verbose information about Topics discovered in the network. topics <name>                   : verbose information related with a specific Topic. topics <name_prefix> + *        : verbose information related with Topics with prefix <name_prefix>. show <name>                     : data of a specific Topic (Data Type must be discovered). show <name_prefix> + *          : data of a Topics with prefix <name_prefix> (Data Type must be discovered). show <name> verbose             : data with additional source info of a specific Topic. show <name_prefix> + * verbose  : data with additional source info of Topics with prefix <name_prefix>. show all                        : verbose data of all topics (only those whose Data Type is discovered).
+        reader                          : DataReaders discovered in the network. reader verbose                  : verbose information about DataReaders discovered in the network. reader <Guid>                   : verbose information related with a specific DataReader. topics                          : Topics discovered in the network in compact format. topics v                        : Topics discovered in the network. topics vv                       : verbose information about Topics discovered in the network. topics <name>                   : Topics discovered in the network filtered by name (wildcard allowed (*)). print <name>                     : data of a specific Topic (Data Type must be discovered). print <wildcard_name>            : data of a Topics matching the wildcard name (Data Type must be discovered). print <name> verbose             : data with additional source info of a specific Topic. print <wildcard_name> verbose    : data with additional source info of Topics with prefix <name_prefix>. print all                        : verbose data of all topics (only those whose Data Type is discovered).

     Notes and comments:
         To exit from data printing, press enter.